sdwyersec/COMP2110-Home-Automation-Dashboard/README.md

 - Attempt to add or delete tasks while logged out.
 Confirm that this is not possible.

 ### Device Controller Widget:
+- Select desired device to control
+- Toggle device on if already off or vice versa
+- Change widget from dropdown, return to original toggled widget to check if turn(on/off) still present
+- Switch to original widget and toggle off if originally on or vice versa

 ### Home Overview Widget: